Create the cutest Valentine’s Day Preschool Craft with this cute heart caterpillar! It’s easy to create, fun for kids and excellent number practice!

 I originally created this craft for 20 preschoolers so I enlisted the help of my Cricut Explore cutting machine, which made this a breeze!
 Not only did it cut out all 120 hearts for me, but it also wrote the numbers on them!
 Yay!

-Valentine’s Day Preschool Craft
+Valentine’s Day Heart Caterpillar Preschool Craft

-- White piece of construction paper – mine were 9″x12″ white
+- White construction paper – mine were 9″x12″ white

-- 6 hearts from different colors of construction paper or cardstock
+- 6 hearts from different colors of construction Paper or Cardstock

 - I found cardstock easier to use with my Cricut Explore